Platinumgai/SCT_ML_2/README.md

-🛍️ Customer Segmentation using K-Means (Streamlit App) This project uses the K-Means Clustering algorithm to segment customers of a retail store based on their Annual Income and Spending Score.
+#🛍️ Customer Segmentation using K-Means (Streamlit App)

+This project uses the K-Means Clustering algorithm to segment customers of a retail store based on their Annual Income and Spending Score.
 A Streamlit web app is provided to interactively predict customer segments.

 📁 Project Structure
-bash
-Copy
-Edit
 customer-segmentation-app/

 ├── app.py                  # Streamlit app script
 ├── kmeans_model.pkl        # Trained KMeans model
 ├── Mall_Customers (1).csv  # Original dataset (optional, for training only)
 ├── README.md               # Project documentation

 ✅ Features
 Input Annual Income and Spending Score